alfaloo/tp/docs/DeveloperGuide.md

 ### Querying Entities in MediCLI `patient`, `doctor`, `appointment`
 This section describes the general sequence for commands that query entities.
 MediCLI has 5 different commands that serve this function: `find`, `patient`, `doctor`, `apptforpatient` and `apptfordoctor`.
-Although this section describes only the `patient` command, each of the other commands, while lined with different predicates and have different requirements for their parameters, possess as similar implementation.
-Hence, the flow of method calls between classes are generally similar, and all 5 commands with query entities are described together in one section.
+Although this section describes only the `patient` command, each of the other commands, while lined with different predicates and have different requirements for their parameters, possesses similar implementation.
+Hence, the flow of method calls between classes are generally similar, and all 5 commands that query entities are described here together in one section.

 * Step 1.
 The `execute()` method is called in an instance of `QueryPatientCommand`.
 * Step 2.
 The instance of `QueryPatientCommand` calls the `updateFilteredPersonList()` method with the `PatientContainsKeywordsPredicate` in an instance of the `Model` class, which filters out entries and returns only patients that match the keywords entered.
 Note that the other commands listed here will have their respective `predicate` requirements and implementations.